-By Tom Gamble, adapted from an original piece appearing in Core Insights, Warwick Business School, March 2019
+Playing Out of Sync: What jazz teaches business leaders by Tom Gamble, adapted from an original piece appearing in Core Insights, Warwick Business School.

 Ever heard the metaphor of the leader as an orchestra conductor?
 Chances are that if you’re in the working world you have.
 Its roots go back to the management guru Peter Drucker who, in a 1988 Harvard Business Review issue, first made the comparison that the business world has been exploring ever since – from the Boston Philharmonic Orchestra conductor Benjamin Zander and his book on leadership and creativity, to John Kao, innovation expert and former Harvard faculty, with his book Jamming, a refrain on improvisation and creativity.